TudbuT/ept/README.md

 ---

 ## Installation
-- Download the .deb package from the releases
+- Download the .deb package from [here](https://github.com/TudbuT/ept/releases/latest)
 - Install it
 - Run `ept install ept` (for updating and setting up)